cunarist/map-literal/README.md

 ]).asMapTree();
 ```

-Though not encouraged, you can convert the structure into `Object` if you want.
+Though not encouraged, you can convert the structure into `Object` tree if you want.

 ```typescript
 import "map-literal";